 Education Specialist Instruction Credential (Mild/Moderate) Student Teaching

 The Education Specialist Instruction Credential authorizes the holder to conduct Educational Assessments related to student's access to the academic core curriculum and progress towards meeting instructional academic goals, and provide instruction, and Special Education Support to individuals in the area of specialization listed on the credential (Mild/Moderate Disabilities).
 Mild/Moderate Disabilities (M/M) includes specific learning disabilities, mild to moderate intellectual disabilities, other health impairment, serious emotional disturbance, and authorizes service in grades K–12 and in classes organized primarily for adults through age 22.
 The Education Specialist Instruction Credential has online coursework with in person fieldwork.
-Student teaching supervision is available in person or via Skype pending location of student teaching placement.
+Student teaching supervision is available in person or via remote platform pending location of student teaching placement.

 Program Learning Outcomes

 Biola University's graduate Educational Specialist Credential candidates are expected to exemplify the following outcomes upon the completion of the Education Specialist Instruction (Mild/Moderate) Credential.
 Students will be able to:

 - Identify and articulate God's calling as Christian educators by reflecting on their spiritual journey and their educational preparation in a biblically integrated essay; and demonstrate Christian attitudes and actions conducive to professional excellence and witness by maintaining high professional disposition marks in coursework and fieldwork (ULO 1, 2, 3).